Kevin-MrYe/RPS_project/README.md

 # RPS_project
+“Rock paper scissors” is a simple and interesting game.
+Many of us used to play it in a school to resolve disputes or just to spend some time.
+But how to play it with computer using gesture?

+The rules are very simple and probably you remember them from your childhood:

+* If you choose the same action, it is a tie.
+*  you choose Rock, you will win against Scissors but lose against Paper.
+* f you choose Scissors, you will win against Paper but lose against Rock.
+* f you choose Paper, you will win against Rock but lose against Scissors.

+If you are ready to start, just press key "s" to start, then there will be a five seconds countdown.
+The game ends when somebody gets 3 wins.
+If you want to play again, just press key “c” after a game is finished.

 # Milestone 1
 In this milestone, I ues the **Teachable Machine** to create machine learning models for Rock, Paper, Scissors.
 [Teachable Machine](https://teachablemachine.withgoogle.com/) is a web-based tool which can be used to create machine learning models for images,sounds and poses.